304-736-6289 | Serving the Tri State Area

 WHERE EXCITING & REWARDING CAREERS BEGIN

 The Satisfactory Academic Progress Policy is consistently applied to all students enrolled at the school.
+It is printed in the catalog to ensure all students receive a copy prior to enrollment.
 In order to be considered to be making satisfactory academic progress towards a certificate of graduation, a student must maintain a specified grade average and proceed through the course at a pace leading to completion in the specified time frame.
 Students who meet the minimum requirements for attendance and academic progress will be considered to be making satisfactory academic progress until the next scheduled evaluation.
 This policy is established and maintained for all students in attendance at the school.
-This policy is provided during orientation which is prior to students’ class starting date and also listed in the school catalog and on the school website.
 This policy complies with the guidelines established by the National Accrediting Commission of Career Arts & Sciences (NACCAS) and the federal regulations established by the United States Department of Education.

 Evaluations will determine if the student has met the minimum requirements for satisfactory academic progress.
 The frequency of evaluations ensures that students have ample opportunity to meet both the attendance and academic progress requirements of at least one evaluation by midpoint of the course.